odinuv/web/en/apv/walkthrough/backend-insert/index.md

 column `birth_day` [allows NULLs](/en/apv/articles/sql-join/#null), i.e. its value is not
 required.
 If the user does not fill the date input element, the PHP script will receive an empty string.
-The database server will fail to insert this, because the empty string is neither a valid date, nor a NULL (database server is more concerned about data types than PHP).
-Therefore we need to supply manually the `null` value in case `birth_day` is not filled.
-Luckily, PHP `null` is nicely compatible with database `NULL`.
+The database server will fail to insert this, because the empty string is neither a valid date, nor a NULL (the database server is more concerned about data types than PHP).
+Therefore we need to supply manually the `null` value in case the `birth_day` is not filled.
+Luckily, the PHP `null` is nicely compatible with the database `NULL`.
 Again it is very important that you understand what values originate from where and what variables are connected:

 {: .image-popup}